mircealungu/reconstruction/2_Abstraction.md

-## Approach #1: Using the Folder Hierarchy

 Hierarchies are powerful.
 We organize societies in them.
 And we organize software systems in them.

-### Exemplifying with a few classes from ArgoUML
+### Aggregating Along the Folder Hierarchy

+#### Aggregating both nodes and dependencies

-Based on containment relationships we can:
+Based on folder containment relationships we can:
 1. Aggregate nodes
 2. Aggregate dependencies